databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 The extension provides easy setup for cell-by-cell running and debugging notebooks locally using Databricks Connect.
 For more details on how to set up Databricks Connect, refer to the [full docs](https://docs.databricks.com/en/dev-tools/vscode-ext/notebooks.html).

-## <a id="dabs"></a>Deploying Databricks Asset Bundles
+## <a id="dabs"></a>Deploying Declarative Automation Bundles

-### <a id="what-is-dab"></a>What are Databricks Asset Bundles?
+### <a id="what-is-dab"></a>What are Declarative Automation Bundles?

-Databricks Asset Bundles make it possible to describe Databricks resources such as jobs, pipelines, and notebooks as source files.
+Declarative Automation Bundles make it possible to describe Databricks resources such as jobs, pipelines, and notebooks as source files.
 These source files provide an end-to-end definition of a project, including how it should be structured, tested, and deployed, which makes it easier to collaborate on projects during active development.
-For more information, see [Databricks Asset Bundles](https://docs.databricks.com/en/dev-tools/bundles/index.html).
+For more information, see [Declarative Automation Bundles](https://docs.databricks.com/en/dev-tools/bundles/index.html).

-### <a id="deploy-dab"></a>Deploying Databricks Asset Bundles?
+### <a id="deploy-dab"></a>Deploying Declarative Automation Bundles?

 1. In the Databricks extension panel, find the "Bundle Resource Explorer" view.
 2. Click on the "Deploy" button.